 Strategy 4: Support the expansion of health-related employment and services in Yarra’s health precincts

 The health sector is projected to experience significant growth in Melbourne and Yarra is host to two significant health precincts in the metropolitan area.
 Additional space around the two hospitals would be beneficial for this sector and could involve the conversion of existing commercial or residential land for health sector uses.
 Furthermore, the health precincts would benefit from land use diversification that supports their primary function, for example with health-related businesses, education, short-term accommodation and convenience retailing.

-Strategy 5:

-Strategy 6:
+The St Vincent’s health precinct includes the Australian Catholic University (ACU) Melbourne Campus.

+Strategy 5: Retain other C2 zoned precincts (unless strategic planning support change)

+Yarra’s C2 zoned land forms part of larger employment precincts, supports a diversity of businesses and economic activity and, in general, is not required to support housing.
+Unless strategic planning work supports a change of zone, existing C2 precincts and sites should be retain for employment uses.
+Future strategic planning work may identify opportunities for change, however this are not a priority for Council at this point in time.

+Strategy 6: Retain Yarra’s existing industrial precincts for manufacturing and urban services

+The projected demand for employment and housing for the next 15 years can be accommodate in existing centres and employment precincts.
+There is no need to reconsider the role of industrial precincts at this time.
+While the need for such a transition is not imminent, it will be prudent for Council to consider how alternative uses for these precincts might be determined, infrastructure requirements, and flag the potential for the inclusion of social and/or affordable housing.